 Responding to the ever-changing and technologically-enlivened scholarship of the late 20th century, a Third Series was quickly commissioned.
-This series was inaugurated with Henry V in 1995, and is expected to end its run in 2019.
+This series was inaugurated with Henry V in 1995, and is expected to end its run when Measure for Measure is published at the end of 2019.
 Improving on its predecessors, the Third Series includes, for the first time, The Two Noble Kinsmen, as well as a dense volume on the Sonnets and Poems (apparently omitted from the second), and three plays that stand on the fringes of Shakespearean scholarship, where his involvement is highly debated.

 Arden also publishes a range of texts to help students approach the Bard, as well as an impressive line of other early modern plays, and a complete works (which, of course, lacks much of the detailed notes of the individual editions).
 And, yes, a Fourth Series has been commissioned.
-The general editors have been announced, and they are now choosing individual volume editors for a beginning release date in the late 2020s.
+The general editors have been announced, and they are now choosing individual volume editors, commencing release c.
+2030.

 You can buy the Third Series (and the remaining holdover from the Second, Measure for Measure) at the Bloomsbury website, and I’ve listed an edition history below.